 one month before my *initiation*.
 Suffice it to say that what I anticipated learning and what I actually learned were very far apart in theme and content...*wry grin*

-My original thoughts on how to find a teacher still hold quite fast which include seeking out local contacts in your own community through a variety of ways from bulletin boards at metaphysical stores and shops to frequenting places that that sort of crowd of folks tend to congregate at, be it a coffee shop or health food store.
-I do feel that learning and discovering what you will is an extremely interactive step (how could it not be?) born of many processes which include; book learning, actual experiences, personal interpretation of the lore and myth from a variety of sources, as well as public and personal discussions and conversations with *teachers* etc. However, one of the most difficult things that I have had to do was
+My original thoughts on how to find real spell casters still hold quite fast which include seeking out local contacts in your own community through a variety of ways from bulletin boards at metaphysical stores and shops to frequenting places that that sort of crowd of folks tend to congregate at, be it a coffee shop or online.
+I do feel that learning and discovering what you will is an extremely interactive step (how could it not be?) born of many processes which include; book learning, actual experiences, personal interpretation of the lore and myth from a variety of sources, as well as public and personal discussions and conversations with spell casters etc. However, one of the most difficult things that I have had to do was

 separate the actual transmission of the *knowledge* or *gnosis* from the vehicle it was derived from.

 Originally I wrote that one had the option of forming a true and lasting bond with a group (Magister, Magistra, coven, cuveen etc.) due to the nature of the exchanges, from the sharing and utilizing of the specific stream of symbols, myth, prose and poetry in an online environment.
 I no longer feel that is a valid step in one's personal growth due to the nefarious actions of many who prey upon the personal vulnerabilities that may be exposed in such an association online.
 There are simply far too many variables that will continually allow untruths and deceptions to pass for truth.

 Even R.J.
 Stewart writes that when first taking on this type of

 spiritual quest one will often find a real spell caster who has real

 abilities but often is a corrupting presence although this presence is